esrael-github/Computer-Graphics-Projects-/README.md

 # Computer-Graphics-Projects-
-Snake Game Simulation
-Requerments for this project (we used):
+Requerments for thes projects, we used:
-Windows OS
+Windows OS,
-OpenGL includeing glu, and glut
+OpenGL graphics package includeing gl, glu, and glut